mediadrop/mediadrop/doc/install/apache-wsgi.rst

 Performance Enhancements
 ------------------------
-By default, all files are served through MediaCore CE.
+By default, all files are served through MediaDrop.
 The configuration above ensures that Apache will serve all static files (.css, .js, and images) directly, but MediaCore will still check for static files before serving any page.
 There are two speedups we can enable here.